k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 Click for more information about the [deleting entities implementation](/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md).

-Click for more information about [deleting entities](/articles/TDM/tdm_gui/14_task_overview.md#task-types) from a target environment using a TDM task.
+Click for more information about [deleting entities](/articles/TDM/tdm_gui/14_task_overview.md#task-types) from a target environment, using a TDM task.

 ## LU Debug